|GENGLER, NICOLAS - FAC UNIV SCI AGRO BELGIUM

 Publication Acceptance Date: 9/4/1998

 Publication Date: N/A

-Technical Abstract: (Co)variance components for milk, fat, and protein yields during first lactation were calculated from test-day data from 17,190 cows representing 37 large herds in Pennsylvania and Wisconsin.
-Initially, four lactation stages of 75 days each were defined, and the test day nearest the midpoint of each interval was used.
-This approach minimized the number of lactations with missing values.
-A canonical transformation was used to estimate variance components, which required that all observations with missing values be deleted.
-Preliminary analysis showed little effect from this selection.
-Heritabilities usually increased with lactation stage, were highest for milk, and averaged .15.
-Phenotypic and genetic corre- lations between milk and protein yields were higher than between milk and fat yields.
-For each yield trait, the genetic correlation declined from about .90 for adjacent lactation stages to about .75 between lactation stages 1 and 4.
-When yield traits were from the same lactation stage, the genetic correlation averaged .39 between milk and fat, .78 between milk and protein, and .53 between fat and protein.
-Phenotypic correlations within lactation stage were >.90 between milk and protein and around .65 between milk and fat and between fat and protein.
-Estimates for the four 75-day lactation stages were extended to provide estimates for twelve 25- day stages (36 traits) using (co)variance functions, which allowed denser coverage of the lactation.
+Technical Abstract: (Co)variance components for milk, fat, and protein yields during first lactation were calculated from test day data from 23,029 cows representing 37 large herds in Pennsylvania and Wisconsin.
+To minimize the number of lactations with missing values, four stages of lactation of 75 days each were defined, and the test day nearest the center of each interval was used.
+A canonical transformation was used to estimate variance components.
+A lactation stage was progressively added and observations with missing values were deleted for four analyses; 17,190 observations were available for the final analysis of lactations with test days in all lactation stages.
+Estimates were similar across analyses, which indicated little effect by selection.
+Heritabilities usually increased with stage of lactation, were highest for milk yield, and averaged .15.
+Phenotypic and genetic correlations between milk and protein yields were higher than between milk and fat yields.
+Within each trait, the genetic correlation declined from about .9 for adjacent lactation stages to about .75 between lactation stage 1 and lactation stage 4.
+When traits were from the same lactation stage, the genetic correlation averaged .4 between milk and fat yields, .79 between milk and protein yields, and .53 between fat and protein yields.
+Phenotypic correlations were >.9 between milk and protein yields and around .65 between milk and fat yields and between fat and protein yields for the same lactation stage.